COBRAPROsimulator/COBRAPRO/README.md

 [![MIT License][license-shield]][license-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]

 COBRAPRO is a MATLAB software for physics-based modeling of lithium-ion batteries (LIB) with an embedded parameter identification routine.
-We aim to provide the battery modeling community with a versatile toolbox for calibrating battery models, a crucial process to achieve accurate simulation results that can capture real-world battery dynamics.
+We aim to provide the battery modeling community with a versatile toolbox for calibrating battery models, a crucial process to achieve accurate simulation results that can capture the behavior of real-world batteries.

 ## Table of contents ##